fusionpbx/fusionpbx/README.md

 --------------------------------------
 - [Debian Jessie](http://cdimage.debian.org/debian-cd/8.7.1/) - Recommended
 This is the distribution recommended by the FreeSwitch team
-- Fusion will also install on Debian Wheezy, Ubuntu 10.10 LTS and is known to work on FreeBSD
+- Fusion will also install on Latest Debian, FreeBSD, CentOS, and more.
 - [FusionPBX Installer](http://fusionpbx.com/download.php)

 Community
 --------------------------------------